PINTO0309/onnx2tf/docs/flatbuffer_direct_handoff_2026-07-14.md

 efficiency fixture to the explicit runner and replace ten direct owner calls with ten stable IDs without changing the 120 effective-call total.
 Validate sequentially, commit and push only, and do not create or reopen a pull request.

+## Singleton-reshape orchestration extraction: completed state

+`passes/singleton_reshape_orchestration.py` now owns a frozen `SingletonReshapeContext` and stable layout, prefix, duplicate, base-tail, multi-branch, base, active-policy, and ten-owner union sequences.
+Its selector covers all eight combinations of the three optional-owner guards.
+The spatial CONCAT-post-transpose policy remains independent and is forwarded unchanged, so focused build and instrumented-runner tests cover all sixteen combinations.
+The reshape-only duplicate owner always receives `include_transpose=False`.

+Every invocation build creates one fresh main-model/session-layout `ModelIRPassStateScope` shared by exactly the selected owners.
+The historical helper is now a single-call delegate with its keyword-only `False`, `False`, `False`, `True` defaults intact.
+The nine-owner layout/multi caller and the eight-owner duplicate/no-spatial-post caller retain their exact keywords, multiplicity, and all four surrounding boundaries.

+Architecture accounting moves ten direct owner calls out of the lowerer and replaces them with ten stable IDs, retaining 120 effective ordered calls.
+The explicit ten-owner efficiency fixture observes one graph-index refresh and thirteen diagnostic events.
+A fresh AST inventory confirms that every nested lowerer `_run_*` conversion cluster is now a one-runner delegate; no inline multi-pass execution remains in those helpers.

+Sequential implementation validation completed as follows:

+- focused all-policy, delegate, caller, and boundary contracts plus ordered
+  architecture: `285 passed in 20.71s`;
+- pass efficiency: `31 passed in 0.58s`;
+- central lowerer core smoke plus TensorFlow-import-blocked optional boundary:
+  `43 passed in 12.32s` (`32` plus `11`);
+- focused Ruff formatting/lint, Python compilation, and whitespace checks: passed.

+No real-model conversion or broad corpus suite ran.
+Public APIs, CLI behavior, artifacts, dependencies, corpus exclusions, operation-count tiers, all sixteen policy combinations, specialized owner arguments, runtime order, caller multiplicity, boundaries, shared-scope semantics, and TensorFlow isolation are unchanged.
+PR #952 remains closed, and no pull request was created, reopened, or updated.

+At restart, do not search for another inline nested lowerer multi-pass cluster: that inventory is now empty.
+Re-read the remaining architecture plan and select the next bounded boundary that advances the fixed ConversionSession/GraphIndex/ ordered-pass contract.
+Preserve sequential validation and minimal real-model conversion, commit and push each coherent unit, and do not create, reopen, or update a pull request.